fetlang/fetlang/docs/variables.md

 `Richard Stallman's sexy feet` is the same as `riCHard StallMAN`

 ## Types
-The type of a variable is implied by the first operation it is in.
+The [type](types.md) of a variable is implied by the first operation it is in.
 If it is in a situation in which it could either be a fraction or chain, it will default to fraction.

 Chain type variables are initiated to `""`, while fraction type variables are initiated to `zero`

-To see types, see [types.md](types.md)

 ## Gender
 Variables can be assigned one of four genders: male, female, neutral,